 It is funny how we often give others advice without actually practicing that advice in our own lives.
 Why is that?
-Why do I continuously promote self-improvement and self investment to my readers, but since having Mia, I have not been implementing my own advice into my life?
+Why do I continuously promote self-improvement and self investment to my readers, but since becoming a mother, I have not been implementing my own advice into my life?
 I know my readers are worth it, I know they deserve to invest in their betterment, but do I not believe I also deserve that?
 These are the thoughts I have been thinking this past month.

 I have been seriously lacking in the personal growth department since having a baby.
 Caring for a baby is time-consuming for sure, but there are also easy self investments that I can be incorporating into my life, so time just isn’t an excuse, or at least not a good one.
 Since I have been thinking about this a lot, and really wanting to change my lack of self investment in 2018, I decided to compile a list of personal investments that are always worthwhile.
 They are also easily incorporated, so even the busiest of people can implement these self investment practices in their lives this year.

 1 | Travel & Experiences